Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Preliminary Material

 where $\ket{s}$ denotes the uniform superposition over all $n$-bit strings:

 The goal is to optimise the parameters $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$ by minimising the expectation value of $H_P$ with respect to the generated quantum state:

 which is computed through repeated measurements of the quantum system.
-The effectiveness of QAOA is measured by the approximation ratio, which compares $\langle H_P \rangle$---the value obtained with QAOA’s optimal parameters---to the true optimal value.
+The performance of QAOA is often quantified by the approximation ratio, which compares the objective value achieved at the optimised parameters, $\left\langle H_P\left(\gamma^*, \beta^*\right)\right\rangle$, with the optimal value of the underlying problem.

 To identify the optimal parameters, $\left(\boldsymbol{\gamma}^*, \boldsymbol{\beta}^*\right)$, a classical optimiser iteratively adjusts $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$ to minimise $\left\langle H_P\right\rangle$: